Elao/blog/content/dev/from-react-native-init-to-app-stores-real-quick.en.md

 - Press `Kapow`.
 - Download the zip file.

-Then place the generated launch screen in the same folder as the store icons described above.
+<span class="side-note light">🔧</span> Then place the generated launch screen in the same folder as the store icons described above.

 #### Configuration